jonyet/webdriverio-boilerplate/readme.md

 **logger.js**

-Leveraging the winston module to set log objects and loglevel. currently only utilized for debugging/refactoring the Resembler. sets a nice foundation for logging anything locally as well as to Splunk.
+Leveraging the winston module to set log objects and loglevel. currently only utilized for debugging/refactoring the Resembler. sets a nice foundation for logging anything locally as well as to services like Splunk.